thecoolwinter/blog/_posts/2021-03-17-How-Computers-Calculate-Sin/2021-03-17-How-Computers-Calculate-Sin.md

 ***Acceleration***.
 Acceleration is *the change in velocity over time*.

 Here's a graph of all these functions over time.
 You'll notice the velocity is going up at a constant rate *a*, and the position is going up exponentially.
+If we dropped a ball off a cliff.
+The ball would fall faster over time, so the velocity would steadily increase, but the acceleration would always be *$$9.81\frac{m}{s^2}$$*.

 ![Derivatives](derivatives.png)